gstlearn/gstlearn/r/README.md

 2. The following tools must be also available (See [required tools installation](#required-tools-installation) instructions below):

-    * SWIG 4.2.0 customized by Fabien Ors (https://github.com/fabien-ors/swig)
+    * SWIG 4.2.0 customized by Fabien Ors (see required tools installation)
     * R 4 or higher with ggplot2 and ggpubr packages (only for plotting)
     * RTools 4 for Windows user